 Every faculty member should be given the opportunity to serve on councils and committees.
-Faculty participation shall be solicited by the Office of Academic Affairs during each fall semester.
+Faculty participation shall be solicited by the Office of the Provost during each fall semester.
 Each faculty member should be limited to serving on no more than two (2) councils and committees concurrently, except in specific situations (i.e., the need for that faculty member's expertise.)
 The chairperson should be elected by the members of the council or committee to serve a maximum of two years, but may be reelected one more term.

-The Executive Vice President for Academic Affairs and Provost will request from the President of the Faculty Senate at least one name of a faculty member to represent the Faculty Senate on each council, committee, and organization.
+The Provost will request from the President of the Faculty Senate faculty members to represent the Faculty Senate on each council, committee and organization.
+The number of faculty members so requested shall constitute a majority minus one for specific committees related to academic issues, such as the search for deans.